About Dr. Julia Smith, LPCC, NCC

 In my approach to therapy, I work with you to resolve your concerns in an empathic, nonjudgmental, and culturally sensitive climate.
 My psychodynamic orientation incorporates attachment and family systems thinking to address patterns and past experiences related to your concerns.
 I also apply cognitive-behavioral therapy (CBT) strategies and my knowledge as a certified Mindfulness Informed Professional.

-While teaching as an Assistant Professor in New Mexico, I discovered that sculpting stone called to me.
+While teaching as an Assistant Professor in New Mexico, I discovered my affinity for sculpting stone.
 Although my process of becoming a sculptor is gradual, carving stone has been instrumental in connecting concepts with practice and nurturing my passion for self-development throughout the scope of my work.
-Carl Jung’s studies in the field of psychology reflect this experience, particularly in his awareness of our connection with the Divine and his identification of stones as symbols of the Self.
+Carl Jung’s work in the field of psychology reflect this experience, particularly in his awareness of our connection with the Divine and the identification of stones as symbols of the Self.
 My process of sculpting incorporates this symbolism: Just as there is a form within stones to unearth, we each have a Self to bring to light.
-In the context of care, a sacredness exists where the soulful song of each voice is heard and embraced.
+In the context of care, a sacredness exists where the soulful song of each voice is heard and valued.

 Contact Me